 • I practice Heart-Centered Hypnotherapy, a healing modality that permits you to revisit memories, process the emotions and reactions surrounding past events, and make room to heal by changing old ways of thinking and asserting new conclusions based on what you truly want to believe about yourself.
 Learn more

-• I follow a psychoanalytic and psychodynamic approach to help find meaning, build healthy relationships, and live authentically with yourself and others.
+• Clinically, I use a psychoanalytic and psychodynamic approach to help people find meaning, build healthy relationships, and live authentically with themselves and others.

-I’m also continuously expanding my skills, particularly in movement therapy and Jungian analysis, to deepen the therapeutic experience.
+I’m also continuously expanding my skills, particularly in Jungian analysis and Qigong healing practices, to deepen your therapeutic experience.